Workforce ASSET Partnership 2015

 As part of a SHRM chapter initiative, Mid-Cities HR Association is partnering with this community effort by leading the initiative in the workplace to provide free financial education for employees that will be credited to the project.

-We are recruiting HR professionals to take the pledge to improve employee financial wellness and assist us in scheduling employer hosted site venues during the month of April.
+We are recruiting HR professionals to take the pledge to improve employee financial wellness and assist us in scheduling employer hosted site venues during the month of April and continuing through September 2015.
 Experienced volunteers will conduct typical lunch and learn formatted classes using approved non promotional materials related to various topics such as budgeting, credit reporting as well as college savings.
 There is no cost or obligation to the employer.
 Participating employers will receive exposure and recognition for their generous support of this worthwhile project.

 Did you know?